Dear Friends of the San Francisco SPCA,

 While we have discontinued Animal Assisted Therapy visits at this time, we have received an outpouring of volunteer and public support for our Foster program.
 Thank you!
 Our gratitude to you is unwavering and we are confident that we can provide care for all of the homeless animals in our shelter thanks to your generosity.
 If you live within 45 minutes of the SF SPCA, please visit our Foster page to learn about future opportunities to volunteer.
 The shelter team is placing animals in foster homes so they receive love, attention, and exercise during the shelter in place directive.

-Please know that our Pacific Heights and Mission hospitals remain open to provide the highest quality veterinary care to your pets.
+Our Mission hospital remains open to provide the highest quality veterinary care to your pets.
 If you are sick and your animal needs medical care, please do not come directly to our hospital.
 Instead, call us at (415) 554-3030 and we will make arrangements to provide care.
 We have ramped up telemedicine appointments for non-urgent conditions, general questions, and medication refills.
 We also offer a curated set of pet parent items through our SF SPCA online store to support your needs.

 We have been providing life-saving care to animals and support for their guardians since 1868 and through the many challenges and emergencies that seem to occur more frequently these days.
 As a non-profit organization, our efforts are funded by the generous support of you, our community.
 Your support means the world to us and the animals in our care.
 Please consider donating to our mission during this difficult time.